digime/digime-sdk-nodejs/guides/write.md

 ```
-A status of `delivered` will be returned if it is written to the user's digi.me.
+If the promise resolves successfully, the data has been written to the user's digi.me.
-An user access token that was successfully used will also be returned.
-The SDK might have refreshed the one that was passed in.

 ## FileMeta
 This is how you should format the `data` property: